OneBitCodeBlog/programador-homeoffice-api/README.md

 This project is a search engine for job opportunities for technology professionals.

 # Stack
-* stack
 * docker
 * API: Ruby On Rails
 * web client: React ou VueJs
 * Chatbot: DialogFlow

 *Search for opportunities job*